“Strengthening, Expanding and Reimagining Connections for, and through, Education”

 The events of recent years have brought into sharp relief questions coexistence and interconnectedness.
 These are not new questions, but the global pandemic, the now-visceral urgency of the climate emergency, and the deep, intersecting lines of inequality increasingly rupturing our societies, demand critical attention to how we share space with each other, and with the non-human world, in safe, just, equitable and sustainable ways.
 Most importantly, what is the role of education in re(creating) positive forms of coexistence and interconnectedness, and what re(creating) of education spaces needs to happen to allow this?

-The 2021 OCIES conference is an opportunity to explore the multi-faceted dimensions of these questions, as well as an attempt at re(creating) our spaces for connection and engagement as a scholarly society.
+The OCIES 49th Annual Conference is an opportunity to explore the multi-faceted dimensions of these questions, as well as an attempt at re(creating) our spaces for connection and engagement as a scholarly society.
 The conference will take place across multiple spaces both virtual and face-to-face, is convened by a geographically diverse team from multiple institutions, and will involve diverse formats for knowledge sharing, generation and personal connection.

 In Fiji, the Fiji National University will organize a programme that is virtual only over the course of two days (2nd-3rd December).
 The sub-theme for the Fiji Hub is “Post-Covid -19 Educational Challenges for The Global South: Access to Quality, Safe and Equitable( Online) Learning Experiences”.